webplatform/docs/tutorials/css_animations/index.md

 an interface.
 }}
 {{Tutorial
-|Content=
+|Content=To get the most from this tutorial, you should already be familiar

-To get the most from this tutorial, you should already be familiar with [[tutorials/css_transitions|CSS transitions]].
+with [[tutorials/css_transitions|CSS transitions]].
 Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses